The workplace is changing, we’re moving away from the traditional working environment and moving towards a more flexible

 You can create an environment that's pro personal growth and development through holding regular meetings to discuss targets.
 By building a personalised “roadmap” towards success, you can help stimulate performance and encourage personal development.

 Not many of us get excited about doing the same tasks daily.
 So, switching things up whenever possible can help reduce productivity drain.

 Perhaps you could ask the finance team, for example, to create a social calendar for team events?
 Or maybe you could get the ops team to create a team quiz?

 By getting teams to work together on a fun project you can encourage conversation and collaboration among individual team members and, you never know, it may also lead to people receiving a confidence boost or developing new skills.

 You could also look to switch things up by adding a new task to an employee's daily or weekly routine.
-This is beneficial to the individual and the organisation – as it will make people feel valued, which can boost engagement and productivity.
+This is beneficial to the individual and the organisation as it will make people feel valued, which can also help boost engagement and productivity.

 Some leaders may feel that if their team members are busy trying new things then it might decrease efficiency or distract them from their primary tasks.
 However, this is unlikely to be the case.
 People like to learn and try new things and by providing the opportunity to do so you may even be able to unearth some hidden talents among your existing workforce.